 Since the Tacoma doesn’t have a tremendous amount of rake, a very slight spacer kit is sufficient to level out the truck (only 1-2″ of front-end lift is needed to level a 95′ or newer Tacoma).
 Since most people are looking for a way to install larger tires on their trucks, pure leveling kits that raise the front end 2″ aren’t nearly as popular as 3″ spacer lift kits that raise both the front and rear of the truck.

 Coilover kits are inherently better than spacer kits because they include a new coil spring that is designed for the specific application.
-The new coil spring is tuned to account for reduced travel, which decreases the chances of suspension damage occurring during heavy off-road use.
+The new coil spring is tuned to account for whatever lift the kit is designed to provide, which decreases the chances of suspension damage occurring during heavy off-road use compared to a spacer kit.

 The main disadvantages of drop-bracket kits are: